10 min read

 External auto-forwarding remains one of the most reliable BEC persistence mechanisms.
 Disabling it tenant-wide and granting scoped exceptions removes a low-visibility data exfiltration path that attackers consistently abuse.

 Impersonation protection, Safe Links, and Safe Attachments reduces the volume of successful phishing attempts that reach inboxes.
-While these controls do not prevent MFA bypass on their own, they reduce exposure to the attack paths that leads to token theft and consent abuse.
+These controls do not prevent MFA bypass on their own.
+However, they reduce exposure to the attack paths that lead to token theft and consent abuse.

 OAuth abuse does not surface through mailbox rules or traditional email indicators.
 It persists at the application and token level.